nitad54448/win10-installer-yappari-v5-2023/README.md

 ## Method ##
 This command allows the user to select the method used for nonlinear fitting.
 There are three methods available: Trusted Region Dog Led algorithm (TRDL), Constrained Levenberg Marquardt, and Levenberg Marquardt.
 The user can choose any of these methods, and if the model is robust, they should obtain the same results.

-For TRDL and Constrained LM, the fit is constrained to certain intervals.
-For example, resistors are limited to the range of 1 mOhm to 1 TOhm, capacitors are between 10^-4 and 10^-14, and so on.
-It is recommended to start with TRDL and then make a final fit with the standard (unconstrained) LM method.
+For TRDL and Constrained LM, the fit is constrained to certain intervals that are listed on the Parameters page.
+Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
+You may need to adjust the parameters limits.
+I recommend to manually adjust the initial parameters to some values that describe correctly the spectra, start with TRDL and then make a final fit with the standard (unconstrained) LM method.
+The fitting results may depend on the starting parameters.

 ## Fit selected ##